Categories

 The Ferry

 One among the many transporters from Long Island in New York.
 At night breezy and comfortable.
 But it all depends on where you are sitting.
 On a summer day, enjoy the trip on the top level.
 You can see Connecticut on the other side.
 Your car is in good hands.
 And by the way, the Galley has a good breakfast if you pass by in the morning.
-Among other currency as the friendly bartenders.
+Among other currencies as the friendly bartenders.
 The name comes from the Irish reduced anglicized form of Gaelic fearadhigh, meaning “unknown name.”
 Most related to the old English verb ferian, “to carry.”
-The Ferry/Transporter
+The Ferry.

 THE FERRY